plix1014/wospi-addon/plotsun/README.md

 $ sudo pip install ephem
 ```

-store sun data
+To store sun data check and edit WOSPI_HOME variable in script.

-check and edit WOSPI_HOME in script
+Then run it:
 ```
 $ store_sunrise_set_times.sh
 ```